RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

     our response to you, this will keep all email conversation on the same ticket.

 :underline:`After receiving a response from us`
-  1. Sometimes our response is "no, this cant be done" or similar.
+  1. Sometimes our response is "no, this can't be done" or similar.
      This is a specific resolution of a specific ticket.
      There is always a :underline:`reasonable cause` for this and we explain it in our response.
   2. When we ask for additional information in our response provide exactly what we ask.